castral02/frag_af/README.md

 [Click Here](variation_1) to get the codes and information

 ### Variation 2
 In this variation, we used acceptable thresholding metrics to filter fragments and then cluster the items based on different structural and AlphaFold metrics.
-There are several avenues we took in looking at this.
-We decided to go single thresholds of just ipTM and mpDockQ or dual thresholds were you look at LIA and LIS or mpDockQ and ipTM.
-We saw that there is some predictive power in the metrics; however, the precision is not that strong, therefore, we believed we can cluster the data to increase precision.
+We adopted various avenues to predict DNFs.
+We decided to use single thresholds of just ipTM and mpDockQ or dual thresholds employing LIA and LIS or mpDockQ and ipTM.
+We saw that there is some predictive power in the metrics; however, the precision lacks strength.
+Therefore, we sought to cluster the data to increase precision.

 [Click Here](variation_2) to get the codes and information.

 ### Variation 3
 In this variation, we created a trained classification machine learning model based on previous data.
-According to previous variations and models, the best metric for quantification is mpDockQ alone with a threshold in terms of accuracy and percision for a multitiude of proteins.
+According to previous variations and models, the best metric for increasing signal to noise ratio is ipTM alone as a threshold in terms of [accuracy and percision](variation_3/README.md) for a multitiude of protein.

 [Click Here](variation_3) to get the codes and information.